- you think you may be allergic to baclofen or to any of the other ingredients of the solution (these are listed at the end of the leaflet)

 There have been reports of reduction in brain function (encephalopathy) in some patients taking baclofen at prescribed doses, which resolved after stopping the medication.
 Symptoms include increased sleepiness, new onset of drowsiness, confusion, muscle jerks or coma.
 If you experience any of these symptoms, seek medical attention immediately.
 Your physician will decide whether baclofen has to be discontinued.

-If you are going to have an operation of any kind, make sure that the doctor knows that you are taking this medicine.
+- If you are going to have an operation of any kind, make sure that your doctor knows you are being treated with baclofen.

 Some people may feel drowsy and/or dizzy or have problems with their eyes while they are taking Baclofen.
 If this happens, you should not drive or do anything that requires you to be alert (such as operate tools or machinery) until these effects have worn off.